Tag Archive | strawberries

 Berries in this group are smaller and not as abundant as June-bearing types.
 The total harvest is about the same as for June-bearing types, although it is spread out over time.

 Remove flowers and runners the first 4 to 6 weeks after the initial planting.
-This will sacrifice the early harvest, but they will flower again and yield berries later in the season.
+This will sacrifice the early harvest, but they’ll flower again and yield berries later in the season.

 3. Day-Neutral